-Marine on St. Croix/Washington County • State Park Pass needed
+Marine on St. Croix/Washington County • Minnesota State Park Pass needed

-Hiking at William O’Brien State Park offers a wide variety of scenery and terrain, as well as a great workout.
-There are some good-size hills out there!
+Hiking at William O’Brien State Park offers a wide variety of scenery and terrain, as well as a great workout on its good-size hills.

 From flat marshland to rolling prairie to tall hardwood forest, past a beaver pond and a small lake.
 We went on a gorgeous fall day and enjoyed a gorgeous hike.
-Since it was a weekend there were just a handful of other folks out there.
+And since it was a weekday there were just a handful of other folks out there.

 Hiking the Woodland Edge Trail